bentomhall/nih-system/homebrewery/world/player-options.md

 #### Preparing and Casting Spells
 The Bounty hunter table shows how many spell points you have to cast your spells and do other magical tasks.
 To cast a spell that requires aether, you must expend spell points equal to its cost or greater (effectively casting it from a higher level slot).
 You regain all expended spell points when you finish a long rest.

-You can prepare a number of bounty hunter spells equal to your Wisdom modifier + half your bounty hunter level, rounded down (minimum one spell), choosing from the bounty hunter spell list.
-You can trade out any single known spell for any other spell you can learn from that list when you finish a long rest.
-You cannot prepare any spell with a level higher than the maximum spell level entry in the bounty hunter table for your level.
+You learn a number of bounty hunter spells equal to your Wisdom modifier + half your bounty hunter level, rounded down (minimum one spell), choosing from the bounty hunter spell list.
+You can trade out any single known spell for any other spell you can prepare from that list when you finish a long rest.
+You cannot learn any spell with a level higher than the Max Spell Level for your level (summarized below).

 Spell Points | Spell Level | Class Level :----|:----:|:----: